devleaks/cockpitdecks/cockpitdecks/decks/resources/README.md

 buttons:
   - name: 0
     action: push
-    view: image
+    feedback: image
     image: [90, 90, 0, 0]
     repeat: 12
 ```

 `type` refers to the DECK_TYPE as returned by the driver.
+That's the string that must be used
+in deck enumaration in main Cockpitdecks config.yaml file.

 `driver` refers to the Cockpitdecks class that handles events for that deck.